jackTabsCode/asphalt/README.md

 ### `asphalt migrate-lockfile`

 Will migrate over a pre-1.0 lockfile to the new format.
+See `asphalt migrate-lockfile --help` for more information.

+### `asphalt upload`

-See [the release](https://github.com/jackTabsCode/asphalt/releases/tag/v1.0.0-pre.0) for more details.
+Uploads a single asset to Roblox.
+See `asphalt upload --help` for more information.

 ## Configuration